matter-labs/zksync-web-era-docs/docs/api/hardhat/migrating-to-zksync.md

 Passing the `--network` flag we make sure Hardhat will use the zksolc compiler (or zkvyper).
 This command will compile all contracts in the `/contracts` folder and create the folders `artifacts-zk` and `cache-zk`.

-If your contracts import any non-inlineable libraries, you will need to configure them in the `hardhat.config.ts` file.
+If your contracts import any non-inlineable libraries, you need to configure them in the `hardhat.config.ts` file.
 Find more info and examples about [compiling libraries here](./compiling-libraries.md).

 ## Deploy contracts